 Description: WinMgmt.exe is not essential for Windows and will often cause problems.
 WinMgmt.exe is located in the C:\Windows folder.

 There is no file information.
 The program has no visible window.
 The program is loaded during the Windows boot process (see Registry key: Winlogon\Shell, win.ini).
 WinMgmt.exe is not a Windows system file.
-It is an unknown file in the Windows folder.
-The software uses ports to connect to or from a LAN or the Internet.
-WinMgmt.exe is able to record keyboard and mouse inputs, hide itself and monitor applications.
-Therefore the technical security rating is 90% dangerous; however you should also read the user reviews.
+WinMgmt.exe appears to be a compressed file.
+Therefore the technical security rating is 70% dangerous; however you should also read the user reviews.

 Recommended: Identify WinMgmt.exe related errors